manavarora506/manav_garden/content/notes/System Design.md

 - low latency matching less than 1 min to match or failure
 - consistency of matching.
 Ride to driver is 1:1
 - highly available outside matching
-- handle high throughput, surges for peak hours or special events.
+- handle high [[Throughput]], surges for peak hours or special events.
 100s of thousands of requests/region
 Out-of-scope:
 - GDPR user privacy
 - resilience and handling system failures